http in GO tutorial

 reading response as text

-io.ReadAll(resp.Body) when you run this This drains data from the kernel's network buffers (where the server's response is already sitting) into our program's memory as a []byte slice.
+io.ReadAll(resp.Body) when you run this This drains data from the kernel's network buffers (where the server's response is already sitting) into our program's memory.
+Copies bytes from kernel receive buffer Into your program’s memory (userspace) Returns number of bytes copied as a []byte slice.
 No additional request is made to the server - we're just consuming data that was already transmitted.

 b, err := io.ReadAll(response.Body)